timmedia/truffle-screen-picker/README.md

 # Screen Picker Package

-Truffle package enabling polling by letting viewers select a point on screen.
-Currently, there are two separate embeds: The viewer embed facilitates the actual poll (overlay on video) and the admin embed controls creating/managing the polls.
+Truffle poll package where viewers select a point on screen.
+Currently, there are two separate embeds: The viewer embed facilitates the actual poll (overlay on YouTube stream) and the admin embed controls creating/managing the polls.
 The overlay runs on port `5173` by default and the admin embed on `5174`.
 Below are the corresponding dev embed configs.
 An authentication token is needed in both cases (to manage permissions and ensure each viewer can only vote once).

-### Why Firebase instead of Supabase?
+## Usage

-A rewrite to use Supabase has been started in [dev/supabase](https://github.com/timmedia/truffle-screen-picker/tree/dev/supabase), however, the Supabase free tier only allows 200 concurrent realtime connections.
+A poll is identified by a unique poll id and is owned by an org (identified by the org id).
+To be able to create a poll for an org, the logged in Truffle user must have the `Admin` role.
+When starting a poll, the evaluation mode must be specified.
+By default, the submitted votes are evaluated using a k-means clustering algorithm.
+However, if there are pre-defined, discrete areas which viewers should be able to vote on, e.g. a grid of buttons, please select a binning mode.
+The layout of these areas is defined in the "Poll Layouts" tab.

 ## [Viewer embed](viewer-embed)